kalyd0s/swe-3313-fall-2025-team-04/implementation/README.md

  - Step 8 -Shut down the application
   - To stop the flask server:
-    - Return to the terminal using the app and press CTRL-C
+    - Return to the terminal running the application and press CTRL-C

    This will stop the application

 ---